flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteWebhook
-### Deletes a previously created webhook by name.
+> Deletes a previously created webhook by name.
 Deleting the webhook stops AWS CodePipeline from starting a pipeline every time an external event occurs.
 The API will return successfully when trying to delete a webhook that is already deleted.
-If a deleted webhook is re-created by calling PutWebhook with the same name, it will have a different URL.
+If a deleted webhook is re-created by calling PutWebhook with the same name, it will have a different URL.<br/>

 #### Input Parameters
 * `Action` - _required_